Techtonica/curriculum/roles-in-tech/product-manager.md

 ### Lesson

-   Go through the slides given in material section to get an idea about Product Management.
+   Go through the slide given in material section to get an idea about Product Management.

  #### Product Management